puppetlabs/puppet-docs/source/pe/3.1/cloudprovisioner_configuring.markdown

 You should also ensure that your security group allows outbound traffic on ports **8140** and **61613.** These are the ports PE uses to request configurations and listen for orchestration messages.

-### Additional OpenStack Configuration

-Before you can launch any instances with the provisioner module, you will need:

-- a fully functional OpenStack environment
-- at least one valid OS image
-- the URL of your Nova EC2 API server (typically, http://your.nova.api.server:8773/services/Cloud)
-- to use the Horizon console to configure the default security group to allow SSH (port 22) access

 Demonstration